Bachelor of General Studies

 Career Potential

-Graduates of this program can continue their studies in other degree programs such as a Bachelor of Arts, Business, Education, or Science or work in a related field.
+Graduates of this program can continue their studies in other degree programs, such as a Bachelor of Arts, Business, Education, or Science, or work in a related field.

-High School Matriculation: A minimum average of 60% and no mark lower than 50% in the following courses:
+High School Matriculation: A minimum average of 60% and no mark lower than 50% in the following courses: 1).
+English Language Arts 30-1 2).
+Four other 30 Level courses (5 credits each) from the following list:

 • Humanities: Social Studies 30-1, a 30-Level language other than English, Aboriginal Studies 30 (5 credits minimum)